 Schools have an important role to play in supporting the mental health and wellbeing of their pupils including those with the potential to self-harm.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect and/or exploitation.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Governing bodies should ensure they have clear systems and processes in place for identifying possible mental health problems, including routes to escalate and clear referral and accountability systems.
 We have an identified Mental Health Lead in school who will work closely with the DSL and other senior leaders.
-More information can be found in the DfE guidance 'Mental health and behaviour in schools' and, in relation to supporting pupils who may be or suspected to be self-harming, the guidance from NICE 'Self-harm: assessment, management and preventing recurrence'
+More information can be found in the DfE guidance 'Mental health and behaviour in schools' and, in relation to supporting pupils who may be or suspected to be self-harming, the guidance from NICE 'Self-harm: assessment, management and preventing recurrence'.

-2.4 Pupils with SEN/Disabilities or physical health issues
+Pupils with SEN/Disabilities or physical health issues

-We recognise that children with special educational needs (SEN), disabilities or certain health conditions (whether or not they have a statutory education, health and care plan) can face additional safeguarding challenges and additional barriers can exist when recognising abuse, neglect and exploitation in this group of children.
+We recognise that children with special educational needs (SEN), disabilities or certain health conditions (whether or not they have a statutory education, health and care plan) can face additional safeguarding challenges and additional barriers can exist when recognising abuse and neglect in this group of children.
 This can include:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - children with SEN, disabilities and other certain health conditions can be disproportionally impacted by things like bullying and peer group isolation without outwardly showing any signs; - communication barriers and difficulties in overcoming these barriers; and, - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in school or the consequences of doing so.
+• assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration;

+- these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - children with SEN, disabilities and other certain health conditions can be disproportionally impacted by things like bullying and peer group isolation without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.

-The potential need for early help and extra pastoral support in this group of children is considered as a priority and will require close liaison with the DSL/DDSL and the SENCO.
+The potential need for early help and extra pastoral support in this group of children is considered as a priority.